Smith-Chris1/OIT_TMDB_Challenge/README.md

 Open a new window in VSCode, open the directory containing the project, Navigate to the Run and Debug area in VSCode and select the 'webservice/webapp' profile.

 # Followup
 Although I wasn't able to complete the challenge I hope to hear from you about this position.
+I also want to state that the 4 hour time limit was respected, I stopped coding at 4 hours, but then spend another 45 minutes uploading to github and testing my instructions for you